Owasp Top 10:A5: Broken Access Control (Impact & Mitigation)

-Impact of the Broken Access Control depends on whether there are useful files find by the attacker and also the permissions of the user running the web application.
-The kind of things that could prove particularly problematic are configuration files in predictable locations which contain usernames/passwords which allow an attacker to get additional access.
+The impact of the Broken Access Control depends on whether there are useful files found by the attacker and also the permissions of the user running the web application.
+The kind of thing that could prove particularly problematic is configuration files in predictable locations which contain usernames/passwords which allow an attacker to get additional access.

 Mitigation for Broken Access Control

 If you’re an API, you’ll be able to get an access control code or API API code.